How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 This is the section that would have saved you last time, so let's be precise about what your body will actually do.

 Strength comes first, and fast.
-In your first weeks, the weights go up quickly — not because you've built much new muscle yet, but because your nervous system is learning to use the muscle you already have.
+In your first weeks the weights go up quickly — not because you've built much new muscle yet, but because your nervous system is learning to use the muscle you already have.
 This is real progress.
 Enjoy it.
 Just know what it is, so you're not confused when the visible changes lag behind the numbers.

 Visible change is a months game.
-Under good conditions — training consistently, eating enough protein, sleeping — a true beginner might add muscle at a rate of very roughly a pound or two a month, and that early rate is the fastest it will ever be.
+Under good conditions — training consistently, eating enough protein, sleeping — a true beginner might add muscle at very roughly a pound or two a month, and that early rate is the fastest it will ever be.
 Sustainable fat loss runs around half a percent to one percent of body weight per week.
 Run those numbers forward and you get the unglamorous truth: week four looks a lot like week one.
 Week twelve does not.

 The beginners who make it aren't the ones with the best program.
 They're the ones whose expectations were calibrated to biology instead of thumbnails.